Addiction and Entrepreneurship

 - Neglect and negative outcomes

-The Addiction Theory shares a complex border with McClelland’s Achievement Motivation Theory.
 While McClelland argues entrepreneurs are driven by a healthy "Need for Achievement," Addiction Theory suggests this drive can metastasize into pathology.
-The "obsessive thoughts" described in Addiction Theory represent the dark side of this motivation; whereas a healthy achiever enjoys the outcome, an addicted entrepreneur becomes dependent on the striving itself, mirroring physiological tolerance.
+Whereas a healthy achiever enjoys the outcome, an addicted entrepreneur becomes dependent on the striving itself, mirroring physiological tolerance.

-Addiction Theory notes that "self-worth issues" often drive founders, creating a link to Childhood Adversity Theory.
-While Adversity Theory suggests hardship fosters resilience, the connection is double-edged.
-The same trauma that builds "grit" can create a void that entrepreneurial addiction attempts to fill.
-For these founders, the business becomes a coping mechanism, explaining why "withdrawal" from the venture can be psychologically devastating.
+Adversity Theory suggests hardship fosters resilience.
+However, the connection is double-edged: the same trauma that builds "grit" can create a void that entrepreneurial addiction attempts to fill, making the business a primary coping mechanism.

 Source: